Urwa ibn al-Ward

-'Urwa ibn al-Ward al-'Abasi (عروة بن الورد; 540–607 CE) was a pre-Islamic Arabic su'luk poet.
+'Urwa ibn al-Ward al-'Abasi (عروة بن الورد; 520–600 CE) was a pre-Islamic Arabic su'luk poet.
 He was a member of the Banu Abs tribe.

-Urwah Bin Al-ward is a heroic outlaw in Arabic folklore who, according to legend, was a highly skilled archer and swordsman (Robin Hood’s character adapted from Urwah ibn alward’s character) Ewrah bin Al-Ward Al-Absi – the noble ragamuffin – a brave knight, polite, out of law, a supporter of the poor, poet of Abs, Arabic knight and a generous ragamuffin.
+Urwah Bin Al-ward is a heroic outlaw in Arabic folklore who, according to legend, was a highly skilled archer and swordsman.
+Ewrah bin Al-Ward Al-Absi – the noble ragamuffin – a brave knight, polite, out of law, a supporter of the poor, poet of Abs, Arabic knight and a generous ragamuffin.
 He was stealing to feed the poor, he was called “ragamuffin’s loop”, because he was collecting and direct them if they failed in their invasions.
 He had a remarkable skill in shooting arrows.

 Life

 Little is known about his life, but he had a reputation for being "the most generous of the ancient Arabs."

 Poetry

 Urwa was the most prolific of the su'luk poets.
 Yaqub Ibn as-Sikkit wrote a commentary on his poetic diwan.
 His most famous poem is preserved in the Asma'iyyat.
 Some of his poetry expresses his love for Salma, his estranged wife who he divorced while drunk.
 When he recovered, he fell into despair at what he had done.
 His diwan was edited by Theodor Nöldeke, who published it as Die Gedichte des Urwa ibn Alward in 1864.